Dev-manuels/alx-low_level_programming/0x00-hello_world/README.md

-#This is my first ALX C programming practice
+# This is my first C programming practice @Alx_africa